Fred78290/kubernetes-aws-autoscaler/README.md

 Kubernetes autoscaler for aws

-### Supported releases ###
+## Supported releases

-* 1.25.6
-    - This version is supported kubernetes v1.25
-* 1.25.7
-    - This version is supported kubernetes v1.25 and support k3s
-* 1.26.1
-    - This version is supported kubernetes v1.26
-* 1.26.2
+* 1.26.11
-    - This version is supported kubernetes v1.26 and support k3s
+  * This version is supported kubernetes v1.26 and support k3s, rke2, external kubernetes distribution
 * 1.27.9
-    - This version is supported kubernetes v1.27 and support k3s
+  * This version is supported kubernetes v1.27 and support k3s, rke2, external kubernetes distribution
+* 1.28.4
+  * This version is supported kubernetes v1.28 and support k3s, rke2, external kubernetes distribution
+* 1.29.0
+  * This version is supported kubernetes v1.29 and support k3s, rke2, external kubernetes distribution

 ## How it works

 This tool will drive AWS to deploy EC2 instance at the demand.
 The cluster autoscaler deployment use an enhanced version of cluster-autoscaler. <https://github.com/Fred78290/autoscaler>.

 This version use grpc to communicate with the cloud provider hosted outside the pod.
-A docker image is available here <https://hub.docker.com/r/fred78290/cluster-autoscaler>
+A docker image is available here <https://hub.docker.com//fred78290/cluster-autoscaler>

 You can also use the vanilla autoscaler with the [externalgrpc cloud provider](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler/cloudprovider/externalgrpc)

-A sample of the cluster-autoscaler deployment is available at [examples/cluster-autoscaler.yaml](./examples/cluster-autoscaler.yaml).
+A sample of the cluster-autoscaler deployment is available at [examples/cluster-autoscaler.yaml](./examples/kubeadm/cluster-autoscaler.yaml).
 You must fill value between <>

 ### Before you must create a kubernetes cluster on AWS